Why Track Employee Time and How To Do It Effectively

 - Having exact data on regular work time, overtime, and leave balances

-So time tracking data makes a basis that can support different areas of your business: project management, billing and accounting, absence management and more.
-Such intel will help you make smarter business decisions, better prioritize employee schedules and daily activities.
+To sum up, why track employee hours?
+Time tracking makes a basis that can support different areas of your business: project management, billing and accounting, absence management and more.
+Such intel helps you make smarter business decisions, better prioritize employee schedules and daily activities.
 If you are new to business time management solutions, let’s see how you can introduce one to your team and implement it into the existing workflow.

 How to Introduce Time Tracking to Your Team